jules2689/trudeau/trudeau/2020-04-21/post_news.md

 We are not necessarily expecting to get a briefing from the local RCMP today.
 But we will get some details probably via press release in terms of how their investigation over those 16 different crime scenes is going and we'll talk about that at the top of the clock as well and bring you all details in terms of the stories that we're learning about the people that were killed over the course of weekend in Nova Scotia as that community and that whole province continues to strugle with  during the time of the pandemic.
 Also incountried ble   them on so many fronts.
 Ok.
 I  I'm going to wrap it up.
-We'll hear shortly from our federal cabinet ministers who will give US a short briefing more about the wage subsidy that opens up on monday and a public health update to give US a sense of how we're doing in fighting the pandemic.
+We'll hear shortly from our federal cabinet ministers WHO will give US a short briefing more about the wage subsidy that opens up on monday and a public health update to give US a sense of how we're doing in fighting the pandemic.
 Some encouraging signs.
 But we still have to keep doing what we're doing.
 The sky is looking better in ottawa.